chenjoyq/intl-airfare-pricing/README.md

 + In your terminal, navigate to the **docker** folder directory and run `docker-compose up` to create your local server

-+ If created successfully, you should see output lines with `flask_1 | ....` outputs but will *not* be receiving a prompt back
++ If created successfully, you should see output lines with `flask_1 | ....` outputs but will *not* be returning a prompt

 + Open up a new terminal and navigate to the same **docker** directory